-Figure 12 shows the annual and seasonal rank correlation of precipitation between homogenized series and the three subselection methods.
+The annual and seasonal rank correlation of precipitation between homogenized series and the three subselection methods are shown in Fig. 12.
 Correlations are very similar amongst the three methods, like they were with Safran as a reference over a shorter and recent period (see Fig. 8).
 Values from all seasons are again slightly lower (around 0.05) that the ones obtained with reference to Safran over the 1959-2007 period.

-Figure 13 shows the evolution of the RMSE for both Safran time series and the reconstructions with all 3 subselection methods, with the homogenized series as a reference.
-RMSE are first calculated from monthly series, averaged yearly for each realization, and converted to daily values for precipitation.
+The evolution of the RMSE for both Safran time series and the reconstructions with all 3 subselection methods, using the homogenized series as a reference, are presented in Fig. 13.
+Monthly RMSE are first calculated and then averaged yearly for each realization.
+To have an idea of the average daily error for precipitation, the RMSE in mm/year is divided by the number of days in each corresponding year to get a RMSE in mm/day.
 Ribbons then show the range between minimum and maximum annual values of the 25 realizations from each method.
 Looking first at precipitation results, reconstruction errors are relatively constant over time, with an average value around 1.3 mm day-1.
 Errors are however slightly higher before the 1940s.
-It is important to note that Safran errors account for more than one-third of reconstruction errors.
-These errors have been documented by Vidal et al. (2010a) and stems mainly from the spatial interpolation step of the analysis system, but also in part here from the temporal non-homogeneities in Safran input data.
+It is important to note that Safran errors account for more than onethird of reconstruction errors.
+These errors have been documented by Vidal et al. (2010a) and stems mainly from the spatial interpolation step of the analysis system, but also in part here from the temporal inhomogeneities in Safran input data.
 Note that RMSE values provided by Vidal et al. (2010a) and Quintana-Seguí et al. (2008) were respectively computed at the daily and hourly time scale and are thus not directly comparable to the ones in Fig. 13 that are computed at the monthly time scale.
 The stepwise selection generates slightly lower errors than the two other methods.

 The picture is quite different for temperature.
-Figure 13 indeed shows large differences between the three selection methods, with an average RMSE of 1.3°C for the first domain selection, 1.1 °C for the calendar selection, and only 1.0 °C for the stepwise selection.
-The latter even reaches 0.9°C over 1959-2000 where Safran errors are around 0.8 °C. The stepwise selection thus clearly outperforms the other two methods for temperature, with errors of the same order of magnitude as Safran itself.
+Figure 13 indeed shows large differences between the three selection methods, with an average RMSE of 1.3 °C for the first domain selection, 1.1 °C for the calendar selection, and 1.0 °C for the stepwise selection.
+The latter even reaches 0.9 °C over 1959-2000 where Safran errors are around 0.8 °C. The stepwise selection thus clearly outperforms the other two methods for temperature, with errors of the same order of magnitude as Safran itself.

-Reconstruction examples
+15 5 Reconstruction examples